dan-grant-hunter/NLP_Review_Classifier/README.md

 NLP is a massive field in machine learning and there are so many different methods for extracting meaning from text.
 In this project, we only scratched the surface of what is possible.
 This field is rapidly evolving with new algorithms and methods frequently being developed and introduced.
 Given more time, here are a few things we could do if we were to develop this project even further:

 * **Increase the amount of data** - While we did collect quite a bit of data in this project, much of it was of higher ratings and thus we had to eliminate a lot of it in order to balance the classes.
 In future we could collect more data whilst trying to focus on getting reviews with lower ratings.
-Alternatively, we could use a data augmentation technique whereby we translate the reviews to other languages and then back to English again.
+Alternatively, we could use a data augmentation technique whereby we translate the reviews into other languages and then back to English again.
 The discrepancy in the translation process  would ensure that the review is different but similar enough that it would keep its underlying sentiment.
 * **Spend more time cleaning the data** - For our reviews, we did some basic cleaning and lemmatization.
 This might have meant that some words remained in our reviews that should have been removed.
 For example, as we split on spaces to perform our cleaning, two words joined by mistake would have stayed as a single token.
 We also opted not to use stemming but we could incorporate this in the future to see if it would offer any benefit.
-* **Vectorize our reviews differently** - In the initial modelling phase (notebook #2), we vectorized our reviews using TF-IDF (Term Frequency - Inverse Document Frequency) however there are many other methods we could have used.
+* **Vectorize our reviews differently** - In the initial model building phase (notebook #2), we vectorized our reviews using TF-IDF (Term Frequency - Inverse Document Frequency) however there are many other methods we could have used.
 It would be worth seeing if any of these other methods improve the models or not.
 * **Use pre-trained word embeddings** - Rather than vectorize our reviews based on our own data, we could use pre-trained word embeddings such as those from Word2Vec, Doc2Vec or GloVe.
 These embeddings have been created by training models on huge corpora and could be an interesting area to explore in the future.
-* **Use different neural network architectures and pre-trained models** - In this project, we tried out only a few simple neural network architectures however we could have developed models that were much more complex.
-We also used only one pre-trained model, BERT, however there are many different models and transformers that could be explored to see if they perform better.
+* **Use different neural network architectures and pre-trained models** - In this project, we tried out only a few simple neural network architectures, however, we could have developed models that were much more complex.
+We also used only one pre-trained model, BERT, although there are many different models and transformers that could be explored to see if they perform better.